CHayet/PII-Scrubber/README.md

 ## 🔧 Customization

-This redaction script has been **customized for a transit safety dataset** that includes both structured and unstructured text.
+This script has been **customized for a transit safety dataset** that includes both structured and unstructured text.
 It contains targeted logic to detect and redact:

 - Vehicle numbers and identifiers (e.g., "Bus 1234", "Train 45-67")
 - Personnel names following transit-related job titles (e.g., "Operator Smith", "Conductor (Doe)")